 The sequel to Google’s new and home-brewed smartphone line is here.
 There was a lot that we loved in the original Google Pixel last year, particularly its top-notch camera performance and speedy software.

 Does Google’s latest have the prowess to leapfrog the stiff competition?
 We’ll cover it in our Google Pixel 2 XL Smartphone Review – thanks to our friends at Verizon Wireless for lending us a review unit!
+Compare the Pixel with the HTC in our HTC One M7 vs HTC One M8 review.

 Price: $35/month or $850 on Verizon